Convention & Visitors Bureau

 More delicious flavors await at Celestial Seasonings.
 This major tea manufacturer's 45-minute tour includes tastes of any of their teas, plus a visit to the unforgettable mint room and much more.
 Celestial Seasonings was named one of the country's best food factory tours by USA TODAY's Readers' Choice.

 Boulder's been beer central for decades, and now wineries and distilleries are among the dozens of reasons to say "cheers" in Boulder.
 Take a driving or walking tour from Boulder Brew Tours, a Boulder Ales and Trails tour with Aspire Tours or tours and tastings available at individual breweries.
 Learn the tricks of the distilling trade at Vapor Distillery, and then swill delicious cocktails.
 Or try a behind-the-scenes look at BookCliff Vineyards, complete with wine, chocolate and cheese tasting, plus a tour of the winery and a virtual tour of the vineyard.
-More wine tours are available at Boulder Wine Studios, a collection of three wineries that includes BookCliff.
 Find more toast-worthy tours here.

 Boulder's history is not the dusty, boring stuff you might find elsewhere.
 Eccentric characters and surprising events color Boulder's past, which you'll learn about as you see some of Boulder's best sights.